My name is Amanda Hooper and I'm a user researcher at Companies House.

 Preparation is key

-We don’t just assume what our users’ needs are.
+We do not just assume what our users’ needs are.

 A lot of preparation goes into gathering insights into our customer requirements via: